back to top

 Swarm behavior

-There are three types of swarm behavior to robots: foraging, formation control and synchronization.
-The foraging is inspired in nature, robots spread and explore an area to find objects.
+There are three types of swarm behavior in robots: foraging, formation control, and synchronization.
+The foraging is inspired by nature, robots spread and explore an area to find objects.
 This video shows robots foraging an area to collect resources to bring to the base.

-In the formation control, robots act in unison, can move at the environment using other robots as reference and have a sense of position in the group.
-For example, millibots move in an area using other three as reference.
-Here we have a group of robots moving in group.
+In the formation control, robots act in unison, can move in the environment using other robots as reference, and have a sense of position in the group.
+For example, millibots move in an area using the other three as a reference.
+Here we have a group of robots moving in a group.

 This video shows the kilobots transporting an object like a group of ants.

-Another robots use the follow the leader rule, the leader has information about the map, decide the direction and others follow it.
-Some robots self assembly to form a bigger robot to pass through obstacles which couldn`t pass individually.
+Another robots use the follow the leader rule, the leader has information about the map, decides the direction, and others follow it.
+Some robots self-assemble to form a bigger robot to pass through obstacles that couldn`t pass individually.

 Some applications

-Build a swarm of small and simple robots can be much cheaper than build a bigger and more complex one.
-The cooperative robotics can be used in maritime vigilance, search and rescue of people and object in hostile terrain, imagine a swarm of robotic boats and submarines looking for an airplane which fell in the ocean.
+Building a swarm of small and simple robots can be much cheaper than building a bigger and more complex one.
+Cooperative robotics can be used in maritime vigilance, search and rescue of people and objects in hostile terrain.
+Imagine a swarm of robotic boats and submarines looking for an airplane that fell in the ocean.

-Cooperative robotics also can be used in police and military operations to rescue missions and reconnaissance mission without exposing to risk.
+Cooperative robotics can be used in police and military operations, rescue missions, and reconnaissance missions without exposing to risk.
 If some robots are destroyed, the mission won`t be compromised.